-- 11. Other relevant information: This program is one that is extremely important to educators throughout the state.
+12. Other relevant information:

+This program is one that is extremely important to educators throughout the state.
 This advanced voluntary certification is essential to elevating the teaching profession to the heights of professions such as medicine, law, and architecture.
 National Board is one of the best ways to retain and reward accomplished educators.
 NBCTs also contribute significant leadership to schools and districts across the state.
-It is unusual to have a program that the Governor, Washington Education Association.
-Office of Superintendent of Public Instruction, and the Washington State Legislature all agree is a valuable tool for promoting rigorous standards for educators. - 12.
-List of schools/districts receiving assistance: Not applicable.
-A list of schools deemed as 'challenging' for purposes of the bonus can be found on the OSPI website. - 13.
-Program Contact Information:
+This program serves as signal for the status of effective education in Washington.
+It is unusual to have a program that the Governor, Washington Education Association, Office of Superintendent of Public Instruction, and the Washington State Legislature all agree is a valuable tool for promoting rigorous standards for educators.

+13. Schools/districts receiving assistance: See OSPI's Grantee List

+14. Program Contact Information:

-Steven Mueller Program Specialist 360-725-6119 steven.mueller@k12.wa.us
+Name: Steven Mueller Title: Program Specialist Phone: 360-725-6119 Email: steven.mueller@k12.wa.us